Where to Go Ice Skating in Banff and Canmore

 There is no place to ice skate in Banff more iconic or scenic than the famous Lake Louise.
 Not much of a surprise, but it’s regularly been considered one of the world’s best ice skating rinks.
 It’s also tremendous as the Fairmont Chateau Lake Louise maintains the frozen lake.

-The lake is regularly cleared of snow and resurfaced, so visitors can enjoy ice skating during the winter despite conditions on other natural lakes.
+The lake is regularly cleared of snow and resurfaced starting around mid December, so visitors can enjoy ice skating during the winter despite conditions on other natural lakes.

 Lake Louise every few winters, can freeze very early before a significant snowfall, resulting in a blue glass lake.
-It’s an absolutely stunning natural occurrence and can happen in November, but don’t count on seeing the lake this way as November is generally the worst month to visit Banff.
+It’s an absolutely stunning natural occurrence and usually happens in November, but don’t count on seeing the lake this way as November is generally the worst month to visit Banff.

 The lake freezing like this isn’t something I would count on when visiting, and it doesn’t happen every year.
 Typically when it does happen, you have a tiny window of time to enjoy it; last year, this window of time was literally 6 hours.
 I say this only to manage expectations as the surface will likely be a frosted white, but the views are sublime!